OmkarKirpan/pptxTrans/pptx-processor-service/README.md

 - Direct SVG generation avoids dependencies on Cairo or other rendering libraries
 - Asynchronous processing with FastAPI background tasks
 - Compatible with Windows development environment
+- Supabase credentials are configured via environment variables, not passed in requests

 ## License